 Can I use LanguageTool offline?Yes, you can use LanguageTool offline with some limitations.
 The desktop version for Windows, macOS, and Linux offers offline checking for basic grammar and spelling issues.
 However, some advanced features that rely on server-side processing won't be available offline.
 The offline version supports fewer languages than the online tool.
 If you need full functionality while traveling or in areas with limited internet, you should download the desktop application before you go.

 Which browsers and applications work with LanguageTool?LanguageTool works with all major browsers including Chrome, Firefox, Safari, Edge, and Opera through extensions.
 It integrates directly with Google Docs, Microsoft Word, and LibreOffice.
-You can also use it with email services like Gmail and Outlook, social media platforms, and pretty much any website where you write text.
+You can also use it on most websites including Gmail, Facebook, Twitter, LinkedIn, and other social media platforms where you write text.
 The tool is compatible with both Windows and Mac operating systems, making it accessible no matter what device you use for writing.

 Do I need to pay for LanguageTool to get good results?The free version of LanguageTool works well for basic writing needs.
-It catches common spelling, grammar, and punctuation errors in texts up to 10,000 characters.
-However, the premium version offers more thorough checking with style suggestions, higher character limits (100,000), and detection of incorrect names or numbers.
-Most casual writers will find the free version sufficient, but if you write professionally or need advanced features like personal dictionaries and style guides, the premium version at $4.99/month (annual plan) provides better value.
+It catches common spelling, grammar, and punctuation errors in texts up to 10,000-20,000 characters.
+However, the premium version offers more thorough checking with AI-powered paraphrasing, style suggestions, higher character limits (40,000-100,000), and detection of incorrect names or numbers.
+Most casual writers will find the free version sufficient, but if you write professionally or need advanced features like personal dictionaries and tone checkers, the premium version at $4.99/month (annual plan) provides better value.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry